 In 1000 Artists' Books: Exploring the Book as Art (Quarry Books, June 2012; Peter and Donna Thomas, jurors) an image appears of my Slinky-style book Beyond Compare, which is also about Mammoth Cave, in Kentucky.
 The astonishing range of artists' books in this volume captivates me for hours at a time, reminding me that book-related dreams and visions have no bounds.

 With the Japanese version of 1000 Artists' Books, the cover includes Beyond Compare as the almost circular book near the lower left, just under the title:

 It's an honor to be among the book artists represented in these three volumes, and I'm most grateful to all those who created these fine book-arts resources.

 Because poetry writing is another passion of mine, I weave poetry into many of the Books & Tales descriptions, in which I share the experiences that inspired particular books.

 On the new BookArt+Science webpage you'll find out about my ever-growing interest in links between artist's books and science subjects.
 A number of the books in my Portfolio are rooted in this interest, and I'm exploring more vistas and looking forward to sharing those with you.

 My artist’s books are created as one-of-a-kind books or as limited editions of 30 or fewer copies.
 Every book contains some combination of distinctive artwork, unusual papers, and handwritten or printed text, and every book is numbered.
 Details about the various books accompany the photos in the Portfolio section of this website, and if you are interested in particular books, I'll gladly give you additional details.

-As noted earlier, Vamp & Tramp is now representing several of my artist's books, and ordering information is available on the V&T website.
+As noted earlier, Vamp & Tramp represents my artist's books, and ordering information is available on the V&T website.
 Also, other books that appear in exhibitions may be for sale, and on the News webpage I provide updates about current exhibitions.

 Curious Pursuits Press